apache/sis/endorsed/src/org.apache.sis.referencing/test/org/apache/sis/referencing/factory/sql/epsg/README.md

 # EPSG dataset update procedure

-The `org.apache.sis.referencing.factory.sql.epsg` package in the `non-free:sis-epsg` module provides SQL scripts for installing a local copy of the [EPSG geodetic dataset](https://epsg.org/).
+The `org.apache.sis.referencing.factory.sql.epsg` package in the `non-free:sis-epsg` Maven artifact provides SQL scripts for installing a local copy of the [EPSG geodetic dataset](https://epsg.org/).
 This dataset provides definitions for thousands of Coordinate Reference Systems (CRS), together with parameter values for thousands of Coordinate Operations between various pairs of CRS.